Social Concerns Ministry

 Fr.
 Carr’s Place 2B

-Help provide salads, casseroles, and desserts to Fr.
+Volunteers help provide salads, casseroles, and desserts to Fr.
 Carr’s dining room.
 Cash donations are also accepted.
 Other voluntary opportunities are available as well.
 Time commitment: Food preparation and delivery once a month.
-For more information, please contact Bob Lang at 231-2378.
+Contact: 920-231-2378 or info@fathercarrs.org.

 Social Events and Volunteer Opportunities